• Skip to primary navigation

 How to Make Simple Penne Pomodoro

-Start the Pasta Water - First, heat a large pot of water on the stovetop over medium-high heat, and heat a large deep-sided skillet over medium heat.
+Start the Pasta Water - Bring a large pot of water to a boil and heat a large deep-sided skillet over medium heat.

 browned crushed garlic in a skillet and whole peeled tomatoes added and slightly crushed.

-Simmer the Sauce - Turn down the stovetop to medium-low heat and let the sauce simmer while you cook the pasta, stirring and smashing down the tomatoes occasionally.
+Simmer the Sauce - Reduce the heat to medium-low and let the sauce simmer while the pasta cooks.
+Stir occasionally, continuing to break up the tomatoes until the sauce reaches your desired consistency.

-Cook the Pasta - Add the salt to the boiling water and then stir in the penne pasta.
-Cook the pasta until al dente.
-Before draining the pasta, reserve ¼ cup of pasta water and add it to the sauce, draining the remaining water.
+Cook the Pasta - Add the salt to the boiling water and cook the penne until al dente.
+Before draining, reserve ¼ cup of pasta water.
+The starchy pasta water helps the sauce cling to the pasta and creates a silky texture.

 drained penne in a colander and tomato sauce simmering in a skillet.

-Season the Sauce - Rip the fresh basil leaves into smaller pieces with an extra pinch of salt.
+Season the Sauce - Stir the reserved pasta water into the sauce.
+Tear the basil leaves into smaller pieces and add them to the sauce along with an extra pinch of salt.
+Adding the basil at the end helps preserve its fresh flavor.

 Finish and Serve - Let the sauce simmer for 1-2 minutes, then toss with the cooked pasta.
-For a smoother sauce, blend it with an immersion blender before tossing with the penne.
+For a smoother sauce, blend it with an immersion blender before adding the pasta.
+Serve immediately with freshly grated Parmesan cheese.

 tomato sauce with fresh basil in it and mixed with penne pasta.